Hollidaysburg Summer View #14894

 Another nice view of this town taken from Chimney Rocks in winter snow and sunshine is Hollidaysburg Long View #13589.
 It shows another beautiful day on the edge of the Alleghenies.
 This Hollidaysburg PA city view is available as a panorama on canvas or metal as 12×36 or 20×60 for home or office.

 Location: Hollidaysburg, Blair County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Sycamore Street #14893